BetterWayElectronics/secure-wireguard-implementation/README.md

 To have your script run when the system starts up you have to open the crontab editor.
 Do this with `crontab -e`, it will prompt you to choose an editor, go with nano, or option 1.
 Within this page type in `@reboot sleep 60 && /home/wherever/your/script/is/hello.sh`.
 Save and close.

 Now you have to enable the cron service with `systemctl enable cron.service`.
 You can see your user cron jobs with `crontab -l` and you can see the history of your cronjobs with `systemctl status cron.service` or ideally `sudo grep CRON /var/log/syslog`.
 And thats that!

-Be careful with what you put in these scripts, given its being run as root can easily lead to a lot of drama.
+Be careful with what you put in these scripts, because they are run as root (depending on your permissions) they are very powerful.

 ## Troubleshooting ##